microsoft/Media-App-Samples-for-Xbox/JavaScriptMusicSample/README.md

-# Web-based Xbox video app sample
+# Web-based Xbox music app sample

 A mini music player app meant to be run on Xbox.
 The UI is written in HTML and JavaScript running in a full-screen WebView.
 The app uses a short list of hard-coded tracks rather than a webservice, but may be suitable to use as a jumping-off point for building a more full-featured app.
 It also utilizes a small JavaScript library which may be independently useful, redirectconsole-1.0.0.0.js, which aids in debugging JavaScript code running in a WebView in versions of Visual Studio greater than 2017.